 A snail psychologist wants to study my mammalian mind.
 I agree; it should be educational both directions.
 We work in an open cubicle like a study booth, with sea currents pulling us sideways the whole time, not really private.
 Other conches congregate and listen.
 Of course!
-They're uncomfortable alone--therapeutic privacy may comfort humans, but it'd just make them nervous.
+They're uncomfortable alone--therapeutic privacy may comfort humans, but it just makes a mollusc nervous.

 I'm stumped.
 "How can I know what I project on people so unfamiliar?
 I'm still trying to see and interpret basics."